koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

 keywords: ["induct", "instate"]
 ---

-This document is a guide for beginners who do not know anything about the command lines.
-All the basic command lines will be provided here with the explaination plus the example.
+This document is a guide for information related to **Files and Folders**.
+All the Command lines will be provided here with the explaination plus the example.

 For more details instruction, see the [KOOMPI OS website](www.koompi.org) articles or the various [program section](www.koompi.org/applications/), both linked from this guide.

-Basic commands should be all run on the konsole, terminal or command line tools.
-If you could not find anything related to what you are looking for, submit the question.

 ---
 ---